Rupieeroo/TechTestsBank/README.md

 This project is being written in Ruby.

-Testing is being run by RSpec, project is written with TDD.
+Testing is being run by RSpec, project is written with TDD as a focus.

 Linting is performed by Rubocop.